5 Tips For Secure Mobile And Online Banking

 Look Out For Suspicious Emails & Texts

-If you doubt the legitimacy of an email or text from a business, look up their phone number and give them a call asking them to verify the content.
+If you have any doubts whatsoever, look up the business sending the email or text to get their phone number to call and ask them to verify the content.

 Summary

 It’s better to be safe than sorry when it comes to securing sensitive information.
-Try to update your passwords often, use private Wi-Fi networks, and never give out personal information.
-If you suspect fraudulent activity on your account, immediately contact your financial institution.
+Try to create strong passwords, use private Wi-Fi networks, and never give out personal information.
+If you suspect fraudulent activity on your account, immediately contact your financial institution and change your password.

 A woman walks outside a window with a cup of coffee and a cell phone.